 Body Dysmorphic Disorder & Obsessive-Compulsive Disorder (OCD)

-Body dysmorphic disorder (BDD) and OCD have areas of overlap.
+Body dysmorphic disorder and OCD have areas of overlap.
 They both are characterized by obsessions and compulsions (ritualistic behaviors performed repetitively to reduce anxiety).
 In the case of OCD, these obsessions and compulsions can be related to appearance, but they are more often related to other things such as contamination or illness.

-In the case of the individual with OCD, they may engage in body checking or checking to ensure doors are locked, the stove has been turned off, or that they didn’t forget some other important task.
+Someone with OCD may engage in body checking or checking to ensure doors are locked, the stove has been turned off, or that they didn’t forget some other important task.
 With body dysmorphic disorder, the focus is entirely on some aspect of their appearance.

 Body Dysmorphic Disorder & Personality Disorders

-The most common personality disorder observed in the body dysmorphic disorder population is avoidant personality disorder.8 Avoidant personality disorder is characterized by social inhibition, feelings of inadequacy, and hypersensitivity to negative evaluation.
+The most common personality disorder observed in the body dysmorphic disorder population is avoidant personality disorder.1 Avoidant personality disorder is characterized by social inhibition, feelings of inadequacy, and hypersensitivity to negative evaluation.
 These traits are understandably present in those who believe that they have a physical flaw so severe they need to avoid social interaction.

 Diagnosis of Body Dysmorphia

 Despite having many similarities to anorexia and bulimia as it relates to body dissatisfaction, body dysmorphic disorder (BDD) is not classified as an eating disorder.
-Rather, it’s listed under Obsessive-Compulsive and Related Disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).1
+Rather, it’s listed under Obsessive-Compulsive and Related Disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).6

 The primary criteria for diagnosing body dysmorphic disorder are: